Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 A variant provides a sentence to explain the quality analysis and maps all template-parameters to the gaps in the sentence.

 ### Parameter Types
-The available parameter Types are:
+The available parameter types are:
 `Text` (any String), `RegEx` (a regular expression for string-matching), `TextList` (a list of strings),  `Number`, `Boolean` (true or false), `Date`, `Time`, `DateTime`, `Enumeration` (limited list of specific options), `ComparisonOption` (equals, greater than, …)
 There are some technology-specific parameters, namely:
 - for XML: `XmlPath_Element`, `XmlPath_Property`